backstage/backstage/docs/plugins/index.md

   - Best practices for monitoring and logging.
   - Understand plugin ownership and maintain an inner source mentality.

-### For Advanced Users: Mastering Plugin Development
+### For Advanced Users: Deep Dive into Plugin Development

-This is for those ready to tackle complex challenges and enhance their plugins with advanced features.
+This is for those ready to explore complex challenges and enhance their plugins with advanced features.

 - **Plugins 301: Advanced Topics in Plugin Development**
   - Enabling resource-level authorization and interfacing with external services, SCMs, or databases.